 Doda burfi, a heat desiccated and popular sweetmeat of northern India is characterized by caramelized and nutty flavour and granular texture.
 Although manufacturing of doda burfi is confined to the cottage industry, its mechanized production is needed for higher production rate and better quality control on account of its increasing popularity.
-Dhruv Juyal and LPS Rajput discuss the traditional method of doda burfi preparation.
+Dhruv Juyal and LPS Rajput discuss the traditional Indian Dairy Products and method of doda burfi preparation.

 Method of preparation of Doda burfi

 It can be prepared by the two methods described below:

 1. The traditional method of manufacturing: Traditionally, doda burfi is prepared from buffalo milk.
 In this method, milk is inoculated with curd culture and left for three to four hours so that it develops acidity up to 0.20 percent.
 It is then mixed with a mixture of germinated wheat flour and wheat flour (ungerminated) in the ratio of (flour: milk; 1:10) and left undisturbed at room temperature for 1-1.5 hours.